spaspalakis/jotne-server/README.md

 ***

+> [!NOTE]
-To execute the program, run the main.py script using the following parameters:
+> To execute the program, run the main.py script using the following parameters:

 ### Credentials:
 + --group  #user group